mrrooster/gofish/gofish_fuse3/README.md

 To setup your client ID and client secret follow the instructions here:

 https://developers.google.com/drive/v3/web/about-auth

+If you want write support the application needs to be given **./auth/drive** scope, You should always add **./oath/drive.readonly** as this is used if the fs is mounted read only.

 Once you have a google client ID and client secret you can run gofish for the first time like this: